Fouad-berry/Jeux-de-pendu/README.md

 Thanks you!
 The project is completed !
-If you have an question reach me on my email !
+If you have an question reach me !